 The ISU Registrar maintains a set of frequently asked questions on differential tuition.

 The following information addresses additional questions we have heard from LAS students:

 When will students with college credits earned in high school or at other institutions be charged?

 Students in the designated majors who entered Iowa State directly from high school will pay differential tuition no sooner than their fifth semester regardless of how many credits they have earned.
 Students transferring into Iowa State from other campuses into the designated majors will pay differential tuition after they have both completed 60 credits and have completed one semester at Iowa State.
 A student with fewer than 60 credits will not pay differential tuition.

 Do other ISU colleges charge differential tuition?

 All ISU juniors and seniors in the Colleges of Engineering and Business have paid differential tuition for several years.
 ISU juniors and seniors in a variety of majors in the College of Agriculture and Life Sciences and the College of Design also pay differential tuition.
-Details on all ISU tuition rates.
+See the Registrar’s page for details on all ISU tuition rates.